Updated June 19, 2023

 - Caption-side: bottom: puts the caption below the table.

-- Caption-side: initial: It is used to set the property to its default value.
+- Caption-side: initial: It sets the property to its default value.

 - Caption-side: inherit: Inherits this property from its parent element.